awsdocs/aws-freertos-docs/doc_source/userguide/ota-code-sign-cert-win.md

-# Creating a Code\-Signing Certificate for the Amazon FreeRTOS Windows Simulator<a name="ota-code-sign-cert-win"></a>
+# Creating a Code\-Signing Certificate for the FreeRTOS Windows Simulator<a name="ota-code-sign-cert-win"></a>

-The Amazon FreeRTOS Windows simulator requires a code\-signing certificate with an ECDSA P\-256 key and SHA\-256 hash to perform OTA updates\.
+The FreeRTOS Windows simulator requires a code\-signing certificate with an ECDSA P\-256 key and SHA\-256 hash to perform OTA updates\.
 If you don't have a code\-signing certificate, follow these steps to create one\.

 **Note**
 To create a code\-signing certificate, install [OpenSSL](https://www.openssl.org/) on your machine\.
 After you install OpenSSL, make sure that `openssl` is assigned to the OpenSSL executable in your command prompt or terminal environment\.